alanmackenzie/guide-to-enterprise-drupal/README.md

 * fields.
 * modules, module grouping, persistant variable names.
 * underscores means private function, "this is likely to change".
+* short name
+* no underscores in namespace
+* use separate theme namespace.

 ### Using ```hook_views_form_substitutions()``` to cache partially dynamic rendered output.